Create a cloud flow by using Dynamics 365 (online)

 Specify advanced options

-When you add a step to a flow, you can click or tap Show advanced options to add a filter or order by query that controls how the data is filtered in the flow.
+When you add a step to a cloud flow, you can click or tap Show advanced options to add a filter or order by query that controls how the data is filtered in the flow.

 For example, you can use a filter query to retrieve only active contacts, and you can order them by last name.
 To do this, enter the OData filter query statuscode eq 1 and select Last Name from the dynamic content pane.
 For more information about filter and order by queries, see Query data > Filter results and Query data > Order results.